 What Size Battery Should I Get?

 Before going into detail, know the essentials.
 Battery capacity is measured in kilowatt-hours (kWh), and most (lithium) battery systems are modular and expandable.

 Old lead-acid batteries were measured in Amp-hours (Ah), whereas newer lithium batteries utilize kWh.
 Size solar and batteries here.

-Next, estimate how much power your home or company uses daily.
 Your bill should tell you how much kWh you consume every day.
-A typical family uses 20kWh per day.
-However, this might be greater or lower depending on the season.
+This might be greater or lower depending on the season.